OpenSight/StorLever/README.md

     $ /etc/storlever.ini

 This configure file would be read when StorLever startup by default.
 You should keep the most option values default in this file, except the server port.
 Server listen port for StorLever is 6543 by default, and you can change it as you want.

 Startup
 ---------------------

-After installing StorLever successfully, you can start up StorLever's Web server in two way: 1)daemon mode; 2)foreground mode
+After installing StorLever successfully, you can start up StorLever's service in two way: 1) daemon mode; 2) foreground mode.

 ### Daemon mode: